 Melting Confectionery Coating in a Skillet:

-So, if you pick up a jar to move it closer to you, put a towel under the jar as you move it, so drops of water don't end up in other jars of coating.
+- So, if you pick up a jar to move it closer to you, put a towel under the jar as you move it, so drops of water don't end up in other jars of the chocolate.

 Coloring Confectionery Coating: